Liverpool consider fan representation in boardroom after meeting with Spirit of Shankly amid Super League fallout | Goal.com

 “This cannot be token representation,” Spirit of Shankly added, “but one that has the ‘golden share’ or veto on the decision-making process.
 We believe this is desirable, practical and achievable both in the short and long-term.”

 Earlier on Tuesday, Chelsea announced that they would allow “three supporter advisors” to attend board meetings to ensure that “general supporter sentiment is considered as part of the club’s decision-making process.”
-Crucially, however, these advisors would not have any voting rights.
+Crucially, however, these advisors would not have any voting rights - something SOS will fight hard for with Liverpool.

 What about the European Super League?